Coming off a 2014 National Championship, Johnny Bravo is gearing up for the 2015 season and has a few announcements to share.

 Looks every bit the part with long arms (big wingspan) and large hands.
 Athletic marvel with raw explosive power and rare speed for his size.
 Is physically tough and will battle through injuries.
 Can collapse the field with ease and offensively, rag-dolls defenders (see US Open Final, 2012).
 Highly disruptive — creates a lot of pressure on the offense and flushes production to his teammates.
 Plays with leverage and power in his hands — converts speed into power and bulls receivers off their cutting lanes.
 Disrupts a thrower’s vision with long arms and can bat down discs.
 Seldom leaves the field.
 Flashes playmaking ability and can produce athletic feats in a category with few others before him.
 Versatile — lines up against anyone on the line and can win with strength, power, quickness and speed.
 Has the personality of a pleaser and does not like to disappoint coaches or teammates.
 Looked like a grown man in high school and has since graduated to a human specimen of mythic proportions.
-Enjoys speed skating, eating fine cheeses, and hibernating.
+Always at the forefront of fashion, Snieder also enjoys speed skating, eating fine cheeses, and hibernating.
 Snieder will be coming down from the mountaintops to join Bravo in its quest for the double peak.

 Outstanding size-speed ratio and athletic ability.
 Fluid movement skills — makes it look easy flipping his hips and reacting to the thrown disc.
 Very good transitional quickness and recovery speed.
 Superb feet and agility to pop out of his breaks and close on the disc — explosively quick.
 Natural interceptor with very good hand-eye coordination (a la Champ Bailey), leaping ability and has greatly improved overall disc skills.
 Very good vision, timing, and traffic burst as a cutter.
 Finds the holes, deep and shallow, and fills them.
 Excellent drive in the weight room and on the court.
 Med school is next for this speedster with throwback good looks, but in the meantime he’s been labeled the “Lebron James of serving” by his peers.
 Line up across from him and he’ll serve you too.